 Unlike sprouts, which are generally eaten whole –– leaves, stems, and roots –– microgreens are harvested by being cut right above the root, so what you see in the store or farmer’s market consists of just the stems and leaves.

-Essentially, the part that’s eaten was not in contact with the soil at the time of harvest.
+Essentially, the part eaten was not in contact with the soil at harvest time.

 Can Microgreens Make Me Sick?

-As with any food, microgreens can make you sick if they weren’t grown, harvested, or stored properly.
+As with any food, microgreens can make you sick if they aren’t grown, harvested, or stored correctly.
 The aforementioned mold issue can arise, as can problems with anti-pest substances and other chemicals.

 It's also important to note that seniors may have weakened immune systems or specific sensitivities that may make it especially risky to consume microgreens raw.